 S.S.
-Rajamouli’s movie “RRR” became the first Indian film to ever win an Oscar when it snagged the award on Sunday night for Best Original Song.
-Less than 24 hours after making history — and, no doubt, fielding all sorts of invitations to celebrations — Rajamouli sat onstage at the School of Film and Television answering LMU students’ questions.
+Rajamouli’s movie “RRR” became the first Indian film ever to win an Oscar when it snagged the award on Sunday night for Best Original Song.
+Less than 24 hours after making history — and, no doubt, fielding all sorts of invitations to late-night celebrations — Rajamouli sat onstage at the School of Film and Television answering LMU students’ questions.

 “I was essentially making this film for Indians in India and across the globe,” the acclaimed writer and director told The Lion in an interview before he took the stage.
 “So it was a pleasant surprise that the American audience liked it as well.”